vegaprotocol/specs/specs/0025-governance.md

 ### Decision weighting
 The governance system must be generic in term of weighting of the vote for a given proposal, the first implementation will start with a few options (or one) for weighting but this must be subject to configuration in the future.
-Initially the weighting will be based on the amount of stake the user has on the network: 1 vega token represents 1 vote.
-A user with 0 tokens cannot vote.
+Initially the weighting will be based on the amount of stake the user has on the network as determined by their balance of the  configured governance token as a percentage of the total issued supply of that token.
+1 token represents 1 vote (0.0001 tokens represents 0.001 votes, etc.).
+A user with 0 tokens cannot vote, ideally this would be enforced before scheduling the voting transaction in a block.

+The governance token used for calculating voting weight must be an asset that is configured within the asset framework in Vega (this could be a "Vega native" asset on some networks or an asset deposited via a bridge, i.e. an ERC20 on Ethereum.)
+This means that the asset framework will *always* need to be able to support pre-configured assets (the configuration of which must be the same on every node) in order to bootstrap the governance system.
+The governance asset configuration will be different on different Vega networks, so this cannot be hard coded.

 Note on future requirement: